mattcone/markdown-guide/_tools/simpleen.md

 ---
 title: Simpleen
 category: "translations"
-description: "Simpleen is a Markdown translation web app and API service."
+description: "Simpleen is a Markdown translation tool you can use via web app or API."
 icon: simpleen.png
 website: https://simpleen.io
 syntax: